timvickman/Blender-Complex-function-plots/README.md

 # Blender-Complex-function-plots
-Add-on(s) for Blender, used to plot complex-valued functions
+Add-on(s) for Blender, used to plot complex-valued functions as modular surfaces & real or imaginary Riemann surfaces